 - An episode of The Adventures of Super Mario Bros.
 3 has Koopa pretending to have thrown in the towel with his schemes by showing up in front of Toodstool with a flag and giving her the key to his castle.

 - Near the end of The New Adventures of Winnie the Pooh episode "To Bee Or Not To Bee", when Pooh and his friends were telling Christopher Robin about what happened, involving a swarm of bees, Rabbit mentions that they were forced to surrender, as did the bees, with both sides waving one of these.

-- The mid-60s Tom and Jerry cartoon "Matinee Mouse" starts off with footage from the original shorts of the two going at each other and then new animation of them presenting white flags, calling a halt to their fighting (albeit temporarily).
+- The mid-60s cartoon "Matinee Mouse" starts off with footage from the original shorts of the two going at each other and then new animation of them presenting white flags, calling a halt to their fighting (albeit temporarily).